 As discussed in Note 1, the financial statements of the Common School Fund of the State of Oregon are intended to present the financial position and the changes in financial position that is attributable to the transactions of the Common School Fund.
-They do not purport to, and do not, present fairly the financial position of the State of Oregon, the Department of State Lands, or the Oregon State Treasury as of June 30, 2023, or the changes in its financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+They do not purport to, and do not, present fairly the financial position of the State of Oregon, the Department of State Lands, or the Oregon State Treasury as of June 30, 2024, the changes in its financial position, or, where applicable, its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.